arman071122/arman071122/README.md

 - 📫 How to reach me **arman071122@gmail.com**

+## Skills
+- Java
+- HTML/CSS
+- javascript
+- Spring Boot
+- Angular
+- MySQL
+- Bootstrap
+- Servlet

+## Projects

+### TRACE
+**TRACE** is a web application designed for KTU students to efficiently manage their activity points.
+Key features include:

+- **Certificate Upload**: Students can upload their certificates, and the system automatically calculates points based on the certificate category.
+- **Collaborative Development**: Built using HTML, JavaScript, PHP, and CSS, ensuring a user-friendly interface for easy navigation.
+- **Security**: Prioritizes secure data handling and user authentication to protect user information.

+### EMOSHOTT
+**EMOSHOTT** is an AI-based system designed to identify subjects that trigger specific emotional responses in individuals.
+Key features include:

+- **Model Training**: Uses the 'fer2013 plus' dataset from Kaggle for model training with TensorFlow and Keras.
+- **Speech Processing**: Incorporates OpenAI-Whisper, a text-to-speech model, and Spacy, an NLP module, for speech processing.
+- **Collaborative Development**: Developed collaboratively using Python and its open-source packages.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/arman-a-776086175" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="arman-a-776086175" height="30" width="40" /></a>